-Figure 2-9: EQX External Power Supply - Connection to Older EQX Frames everlz
+Figure 2-9: EQX External Power Supply - Connection to Older EQX Frames

 The EQX-PS-FR-B type power connectors are used in the new frames and the DC cable is secured with retaining screw to any of the four mating connections on the rear of the EQX to provide strain relief.
-Shown in Figure 2-10.
+This is shown in Figure 2-10.